have a family history of Alzheimer’s disease or dementia

 What is Involved:

 You will be asked to complete 5 visits over 12-16 months.
 During data collection visits, you will answer questions about your health, perform cognitive tests, and complete an aerobic fitness test.
 You will also be asked to provide a blood sample and a saliva sample for APOE genotyping.
 If you can safely complete an MRI scan, you will be asked to do so.
-After completing pre-testing, you will be randomly assigned to either a 12-month physical activity program or asked to maintain your current level of physical activity for 12 months.
-Participants will be compensated for data collection visits and will receive a short term YMCA membership upon study completion.
+After completing pre-testing, you will be randomly assigned to either a 12-month virtual exercise program (exercise group) or asked to maintain your current level of physical activity for 12 months (control group).
+The control group will receive a free short-term membership to their local YMCA (or equivalent) upon study completion.
+All participants will be compensated for data collection visits.

 University of North Carolina at Greensboro